madureira/restskeleton/README.md

 You can use it to prototype your Rest API or in production, why not? ;)

+The ResponeBody is a valid JSON object with Content-type: application/json.

 (*This project uses an embedded version of Jetty.*)

 ## Dependencies